On Premise to Cloud Migration: Benefits, Key Factors, and How To's

 Moving to the cloud enables you to take advantage of economies of scale.
 Amazon invests an extraordinary amount of resources into cybersecurity, so take advantage of their investments and stay ahead of attacks.
 Amazon not only provides communication around ongoing issues but also offers peace of mind and the knowledge that your infrastructure is secure; assuming you follow their well-documented best practices, of course.

 Monitoring and up-time

-It’s simple to set up monitoring around your infrastructure.
+The first thing you’ll notice after an on premise to cloud migration is how much easier processes become.
+This is because it’s simple to set up monitoring around your infrastructure.
 Stay ahead of issues with notifications and set up your infrastructure to scale based on traffic.

 With the massive number of services being offered by cloud providers, it is easy to lose track of which services are enabled and utilized from a cost perspective.
-It’s important to setup proper tracking and user permissions to stay on top of your infrastructure in the cloud.
+It’s important to set up proper tracking and user permissions to stay on top of your infrastructure in the cloud.

 Take your time

 Proper migrations take proper preparation and planning.
 Stage your migration and start shifting non-essential infrastructure until you get your bearings with your hosting provider.